periode/augmenting-gallery/notes/01_intro.md

 <!--

-As the media theorist Marshall McLuhan and computer scientist Joseph Weizenbaum have respectively said, *media are extensions of man*, and *tools are projections of ourselves*.
+As the media theorist Marshall McLuhan and computer scientist Joseph Weizenbaum have respectively said, *media are extensions of man*, and *tools are projections of ourselves*, in his book [Understanding Media](https://mitpress.mit.edu/books/understanding-media) started the field of media studies.

+He also popularized the idea that "the medium is the message", meanging that things can be more or less difficult to say in particular mediums.
+While there is no "true", "actual" limit to what can be said in a particular way, it's a lot easier to work in the works of classical Western philosophy when you have a pen and a paper than when you can only broadcast smoke signals.

+It also affects what **receivers** pay attention to.
+The predominance of a particular sense might be hard to overcome (and therefore should be taken into account), when a message is being received.

-The apps we use in our everyday lives have a particular impact on how we interact with the world and with society.
+The apps are the new kind of medium we use in our everyday lives, and they have a particular impact on how we interact with the world and with society.
 Since no technology is intrinsically good or bad, we can rather think about what the *uses* of those apps are: when are they helpful? to whom? when are they not? what are the tradeoffs?

 One thing to be remembered in terms of human-centered computer applications (e.g., the ones we use in our everyday lives), is that computers are supposed to _free time_ for us to dispose with as we wish.
 Examining what we do with our free time is a correlate to using applications.